 Scorpio is for all people, not just for those born between October 24-November 22.
-Scorpio is not a guide to more wealth or love, but from ancient times was an astrological illustration placed in the stars for you and me to know what great lengths our Creator would go to in order to redeem us from our light deeds – that it would involve a great struggle to the death – and for the right to rule.
-This is actually the meaning of ‘Masih’.
+Scorpio is not a guide to more wealth or love, but from ancient times was an astrological illustration placed in the stars for you and me to know what great lengths our Creator would go to in order to redeem us from our light deeds, requiring a great struggle to the death, and the right to rule for the victor.
+‘Ruler’ is actually the meaning of ‘Masih’.

 Your Scorpio Horoscope Reading from the Ancient Zodiac

-Since Horoscope comes from the Greek ‘Horo’ (hour) and the Prophetic writings mark many important hours for us, we can note their Scorpio ‘hour’.
-The Scorpio horo reading is
+Since Horoscope comes from the Greek ‘Horo’ (hour) and the Prophetic writings mark important hours for us, we can note their Scorpio ‘hour’.
+The Scorpio horo is

 31 Now is the hour (horo) for judgment on this world; now the prince of this world will be driven out.
 32 And I, when I am lifted up from the earth, will draw all people to myself.”
 33 He said this to show the kind of death he was going to die.

 I will not say much more to you, for the prince of this world is coming.
 He has no hold over meJohn 12:31-33, 14:30

 In stating ‘Now is the hour’ the Prophet marks the ‘horo’ for us.
 Scorpio tells us about the conflict over who will rule.
 Thus Isa al Masih calls Shaytan the ‘prince of this world’ and at that hour he was coming to meet him in conflict.
 Shaytan has hold over us all since our balance of deeds is light.
 But Isa al Masih said confidently that he had ‘no hold over me’ meaning that the power of sin and death had no hold over him.
 That horo would test this statement as these two adversaries confronted each other.

 You and I can apply the Scorpio horoscope reading today with the following guidance.